Sey56/paracore-help/docs/user-guide/sidebar.md

     *   Shows a list of scripts you have recently executed.

 4.  **Script Sources:**
-    *   This crucial section allows you to manage where RAP finds your automation scripts.
+    *   This crucial section allows you to manage where Paracore finds your automation scripts.
     *   **Local Folders:**
         *   Visible only when you are in your personal team space (as an `admin`).
         *   Allows you to add local folders from your computer as script sources for personal use and experimentation.